joshwcomeau/new-component/README.md

 ### Type

 Control the type of component created:

+- `functional` for a stateless functional component (default).
-- `class` for a traditional Component class (default),
+- `class` for a traditional Component class,
 - `pure-class` for a PureComponent class,
-- `functional` for a stateless functional component.

-Legacy `createClass` components are not supported, although support would be easy to add.
-Feel free to open an issue (or a PR!).
+Legacy `createClass` components are not supported.

 **Usage:**